MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://imgur.com/vBGZM2T.png" width="25%" />

 This children’s book includes the history, culture and daily life of families living in the Philippines today.
-(Lexile 1050L)
+(Lexile 1050L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/All-About-Philippines-Gidget-Roceles-Jimenez/9780804848480?ref=grid-view&qid=1673791475669&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1040951756" rel="nofollow"> Buy on Orell Füssli</a>